 How to Get a Construction Materials Trading License in Dubai

 Dubai's construction sector continues to expand at a remarkable pace, driven by mega-infrastructure projects, Expo legacy developments, and a sustained pipeline of residential and commercial builds.
-For entrepreneurs and established businesses looking to capitalise on this demand, obtaining a construction materials trading licence in Dubai is one of the most strategically sound moves available today.
+For entrepreneurs and established businesses looking to capitalise on this demand, obtaining a construction materials trading license in Dubai is one of the most strategically sound moves available today.
 This guide walks you through everything you need to know, from activity codes and costs to compliance requirements and why Dubai South Business Hub Free Zone stands out as a premier base for this trade.

 Why Dubai Is Ideal for Construction Materials Trading